-Although lens coatings are much more resilient than they used to be, they're still relatively easy to permanently scratch.
+Although lens coatings are much more resilient than they used to be, external glass elements are still relatively easy to permanently scratch.
 One or more bad scratches on a lens diminishes both sharpness and image contrast.

-Since it's easy for an object to come in contact with a camera lens, remember to use a lens cap when you're transporting the camera and, in fact, anytime you're not using it.
+Since it's easy for an object to come in contact with a camera lens, it's important to use a lens cap when you're transporting the camera and, in fact, anytime you're not using it.

 A lens cap not only guards against scratching, but also keeps off dirt and fingerprints, which can also reduce sharpness and contrast.